klaytn/metaverse-knowledge-kit/docs/service-sdk/dex-starter-kit.md

    - StakingFactory
    - WKLAY
    - Some [KIP7](https://kips.klaytn.foundation/KIPs/kip-7) and [ERC20](https://eips.ethereum.org/EIPS/eip-20) utility tokens.
-3. if you just want to get already deployed DEX & util contracts, please check it out [here](https://github.com/klaytn/klaytn-dex-frontend/blob/dev/dex-config.example.json).

 Here is a [list](./dex_contracts.json) of addresses which is already deployed in Baobab with MultiSig contract as owner.
-Its recommended to deploy your own contracts in Baobab for testing to execute all the functions as the privateKey used to deploy the contracts is different.
+Its recommended to deploy your own contracts in Baobab for testing to execute all the functions as the privateKey used to deploy these contracts will be the admin.

 ## Usage

-You can simply import the desired modules into your script & run it, for more details on how to import each module please refer to the relevant section below.
+You can simply import the required modules into your script & run it, for more details on how to import each module please refer to the relevant section below.

 ### 1. Config Module